kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 - Affinity mismatch causing allocation to different device
 - Affinity lock clearing when all claims release a device
 - Interaction with consumable capacity constraints (KEP-5075)
-- Scheduler restart: `AffinityValues` correctly reconstructed from existing bound ResourceClaims (including skipping grandfathered claims without structured parameters)
+- Scheduler restart: `AffinityStates` correctly reconstructed from existing bound ResourceClaims, and devices with non-reconstructable active claims have `AffinityStates[deviceID].Unknown == true`
 - Parallel scheduling: two Pods with conflicting affinity values targeting the same device — one wins Reserve, the other is requeued
 - Feature gate disabled: `sharingAffinity` fields are ignored; devices are treated as unconditionally shareable
-- Feature gate toggled: enabling after claims exist does not disrupt already-bound workloads
+- Feature gate toggled: enabling after claims exist does not disrupt already-bound workloads, and legacy in-use devices are conservatively filtered until clean
+- Invalid structured parameters: malformed payload or duplicate recognized entries for one request do not crash scheduling and deterministically exclude sharing-constrained devices
+- Invalid value type: a required affinity key encoded as a non-string value is rejected for `sharingAffinity` scheduling and does not populate lock state
 - **Ghost Lock**: Pod is Assumed (tentative lock set) but Bind fails — verify the lock is cleared immediately and the next Pod in the queue can claim the device with a different affinity value
-- **Grandfather Migration**: 5 Pods running on a NIC with no lock; driver updates ResourceSlice to add `sharingAffinity`; 6th Pod scheduled with structured parameters — verify the 6th Pod succeeds, sets the lock, and the original 5 Pods are not disrupted
+- **Legacy Device Migration**: 5 Pods are already running on a NIC; the driver updates `ResourceSlice` to add `sharingAffinity`; a 6th Pod arrives with structured parameters — verify the device has `AffinityStates[deviceID].Unknown == true` and the 6th Pod is filtered from that device until all legacy claims drain
 - **Partial Key**: Device requires `subnet` and `pkey` in `attributeKeys`;
   claim provides only `subnet` — verify the device is filtered out